GSK slides after buying cancer firm Tesaro for hefty $5.1 billion

-LONDON (Reuters) - GlaxoSmithKline (GSK.L) has agreed to buy U.S. cancer specialist Tesaro (TSRO.O) for $5.1 billion, a costly investment to rebuild the pharmaceuticals business by new Chief Executive Emma Walmsley that unnerved investors.
+LONDON (Reuters) - GlaxoSmithKline has agreed to buy U.S. cancer specialist Tesaro for $5.1 billion, a costly investment to rebuild the pharmaceuticals business by new Chief Executive Emma Walmsley that unnerved investors.

 GSK has lagged rivals in recent years in producing multibillion-dollar blockbusters and it largely sat out a spate of dealmaking by rival drugmakers under previous CEO Andrew Witty.
 That is a situation Walmsley wants to change.